HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 Custom Settings are applied from `S7_ConfigSettings.json` in `Osiris Data`.
 If that file doesn't exist, you can create one manually or **Export Current Settings** from the **mod-menu**.
 Custom settings are applied automatically when `ModuleLoadStarted` event triggers, but can be reapplied whenever the host-user wants, using the modmenu.
 Collections are automatically rebuilt everytime settings are refreshed.
 The mod-menu shows whether you're using the **default** settings or **custom** ones.
 Some simple settings can be toggled on-or-off from the mod-menu itself.
 They can also be toggled using [console-commands](Documentation/Extensive-Docuementation.md#Console-Commands).
 For settings that aren't just toggles, you'll need manual-editing in the `S7_ConfigSettings.json` file.

 ## Mod-Integration

+The mod reads serialized jsons for configuration.
+But the source of these configurations need not always be the user; Other mods can interface with the stats-configurator aswell.
+They need only pass the serialized json and rebuild the ConfigData file.
+Mod-created configs are kept separate from user-created configs (and one another) so as to not overwrite them.
+These configs are loaded during the `ModuleLoading` event in accordance with the Mod Load-Order.
+This functionality exists because I wanted some sort of framework to create Mod-Config-Menus for my other mods and did not want to write the same code 14 billion times.
+So while the Mod-Interface is something I created primarily for myself, technically any mod can use to delegate the stat-overriding tasks.

+The idea is this:

+- A mod creates logic for a bunch of stat-overrides.
+- The mod creates a serialized json representing said overrides.
+- Passes the json to the stats-configurator and rebuilds the user's ConfigData.
+- Profit???

+### Quick-Menu

+The mod comes with a dynamic-MCM that allows modders to setup a dependency-free integration.
+Modders just need to provide the modName, modUUID, globalFlagName along with the set of stats and attributes they want to be able to configure using the MCM through Osiris Databases.
+The stats-configurator will create a dynamic MCM for you!
+The mod will listen for the globalFlagName you provided and start the MCM as soon as it is set.

+### Advanced Control

+The dynamic-quick-menu is just me being lazy.
+I did not want to make a MCM each and everytime I make a mod.
+For more flexibility and options, you may want to create your own.
+If for some reason you absolutely hate coding in Lua and/or just want to assert dominance by string-concatenating a json from the ground up in osiris, you can make use of this mod's Lua functions instead.

+### Other Possibilities

+MCM aren't the only thing that you can create.
+You can try to:

+- Create static stat-adjustments.
+Like change all Geomancer skills to deal Physical damage.
+Create your own overhauls basically.
+- Adjust character stats based on player performance in combat.
+Dynamic-Difficulty Adjustments.
+- Create a crafting custom-stat and increase the potency of crafted gear.

+You obviously don't need this mod to implement any of these.
+But you can use it if you wish.

 ## Diagnostics